 Sourcing reasonable quantities of silver bullion from UK margin scheme sellers can be a time consuming challenge, especially at times of bullion price appreciation because there simply isn’t a lot of quality silver coins and bars coming onto the second hand market.
 Linking buyers directly with silver sellers on the secondary silver market is something I am actively engaged with to help silver investors find reputable sources for accumulating silver bullion at fair trade prices.

-Coinsuk and SilverHubs is evolving into a fair trade community for silver appreciation and will enable silver stackers to trade together in a safe, trusted environment whereby everyone can benefit from sharing silver resources and information to make the buying and selling process clear and fair for all.
+Coinsuk SilverHubs is a fair trade community for silver appreciation and enables silver stackers to trade together in a safe, trusted environment whereby everyone can benefit from sharing silver resources and information to make the buying and selling process clear and fair for all.

 Why are the larger coin dealers & the UK Royal Mint so expensive to buy physical silver bullion coins from?

 The simple answer is that A/ they have significant retail overheads to cover, typically larger premises to facilitate their staff, various taxes on premises, rates, insurances as well as staff and wage costs, pension contributions etc etc plus of course the need to make a higher profit to justify their capital allocations.
 Smaller coin dealers, rural shops, work from home specialist collectors and private sellers are typically able to trade much more nimbly with lower fixed costs and of-course often under the threshold for which we have to add in the UK Govs 20% VAT rate!

 UK VAT free silver coins from the EU